whykay-01/capacity-management/README.md

 Docker should be installed on the local machine

-next, run the following command to build the docker image
+after navigating to the working directory, run the following command to build the docker image

 ```
 docker build -t equipment-dashboard .